Skip to main content

 The goal of the program is to increase the number of state residents who graduate with a bachelor’s degree – especially first-generation students and those from low-to-moderate income families throughout Wisconsin – thereby improving individual lives and communities and helping meet the state’s workforce needs.

-The program would be structured to provide “last dollar” financial support after federal and state grant aid and tuition scholarships are accounted for; as a result, Tuition Promise awards will vary.
+The program is structured to provide “last dollar” financial support after federal and state grant aid and tuition scholarships are accounted for.
+As a result, Tuition Promise awards will vary between terms and students.

-Eligible students will be Wisconsin residents, first-time enrollees or transfers in fall 2023 or spring 2024, and attending full-time.
+Eligible students are Wisconsin residents that were first-time enrollees or transfers in fall 2023 or spring 2024, and attending full-time.
 See Eligibility Requirements below.

 Students will be automatically considered for the Wisconsin Tuition Promise when they apply for federal financial aid.